Grand Tour of Scotland

 Immerse yourself in the culture and majesty of the Scottish Highlands.
 You take in the rugged landscapes on two of the UK's most famous train lines; the West Highland Line and the Jacobite.
 You also visit Loch Ness and castles that transport you through the history of this region.
-Our hotels are a highlight too, especially the 5-Star Fairmont St Andrews.

 This morning, we visit the majestic Royal Yacht Britannia, once the official yacht of the Royal Family.
 This fantastic ship sailed for forty years, and now enjoys life as an attraction for thousands every year.
 Regularly voted one of Scotland's best attractions, it is a delight to be able to explore this magnificent floating residence, which saw the Royal family sail majestically around the world.
 We enjoy a guided audio tour here, which grants some insight into what life must have been like onboard, including detailed explorations of the main decks, as well as the State Apartments, the Crew's Quarters, and the Engine Room.